jwworth/jakeworth/content/blog/my-annual-review-2019.md

   video forthcoming I hope.
 I'm averaging once conference presentation a year, which feels right.
 Thanks for the opportunity to share, ACR.
 - Mentored four Code Platoon veterans.
-Proud to have been a part of your journey, Ben, Kyle, Christian, and Hal!
+Proud to have been a part of your journey, Ben, Kyle, Christian, and Hal.
 Good luck out there.
 - Taught SQL three times at Code Platoon with my friend Jack Christensen.
-- Got paid to write Elixir code for the first time!
+- Got paid by a client to write Elixir code for the first time.
 - Attended my first RubyConf with coworkers and friends old and new.
 Spent some one-on-one time with my programming idols.